Wednesday, August 24, 2011

 Bogart doesn't even allow us the comfort of falling back on his Bogart charm.
 Instead he lets himself get creepy, and his dark self-effacing wit seems strained.
 The Bogie we know is too sharp not to know when those around him are turned off, but Dix has no clue.
 Bogart is brave enough to show the angles by which even his actorly charisma can be exposed as vain antipathy.
 Even Dix's "A simple yes or no will do very well" proposal of marriage comes off like a threat.
 He sees marriage as providing any lady her luckiest break (or fracture) like signing a deal with a confused white tiger, or an arm-rending chimp, temporarily cute and calm but... really, the rest of your life with this thing?
 The only way out is to cultivate a penchant for servile masochism.
 As if to illustrate, Dix's battered agent exclaims to Gloria in the least coded of gay double entendres: "He's Dix Steel, and if you want him you've got to take it all" Rationalizing the hurt, he notes: "People like him can afford to be temperamental."

-PS - any respecting woman would have left Dix the moment he first snapped, just as Krasner should have left Pollock when he made his first embarrassing scene at the dinner table.
+Any self-respecting woman would have left Dix the moment he first snapped, just as Krasner should have left Pollock when he made his first embarrassing scene at the dinner table.
 But such are those few unlucky moths that are so blind enough they can only see the most brilliant light, the light of charismatic madness, and so become stuck on the bulb of an ego that has swollen mercilessly with the pumping eternal handshake current of exploding pockets and the bloody war-like business of making pictures.

 I'll admit the first few times watching IN A LONELY PLACE I got a headache, partially from the unpleasant frisson of seeing Bogart so messed up, but mainly from all those ringing phones!
 The road to Hollywood heaven must be paved with nonstop telephone calls.
 I guess in L.A. they are like music.
 The best phone calls I ever had were from a girl in L.A.
 They went on for hours, for days!
 It's the very breathing of the biz, and you can tell Dix's never stops ringing.
 Ding Dong, indeed, the dead witches are in the making.
 The infernal bells are enough to drive anyone mad.